pandas-dev/pandas/doc/source/categorical.rst

 .. _categorical.memory:

-The memory usage of a ``Categorical`` is proportional to the number of categories times the length of the data.
+The memory usage of a ``Categorical`` is proportional to the number of categories plus the length of the data.
 In contrast, an ``object`` dtype is a constant times the length of the data.

 .. ipython:: python